El Poblenou: Life in El Poblenou

-El Poblenou lies between the great beaches of Barcelona and city center, which allows its residents a great relaxed beach lifestyle and proximity to a huge variety of shopping centers, bars and restaurants.
+El Poblenou lies between the beaches of Barcelona and city center.
 Due to its rising popularity, prices of flats in the area have increased dramatically.
-Besides good beaches, this neighborhood offers wide open spaces, green parks and relatively few tourists.
+Besides beaches, this neighborhood offers open spaces, green parks and relatively few tourists.
 Despite local efforts to maintain authenticity, La Rambla de Poblenou is battling the effects of gentrification and mass tourism.

 The annual light art festival Llum BCN is celebrated since 2012 every February in Poblenou.

 Landmarks

 Notable buildings of Poblenou include the Torre Agbar (Jean Nouvel), Herzog & de Meuron's Forum Building (which houses Europe's largest scale model of a city), and the ME Barcelona Hotel (former Habitat Sky Hotel) (Dominique Perrault).
 Major public spaces include the Parc de Diagonal Mar (Enric Miralles), the Plaça de les Glòries Catalanes, the Parc Central del Poblenou (Jean Nouvel), the beachfront Parc del Poblenou, the vast Parc del Forum, Oficines Diagonal 197 (David Chipperfield), the Media-Tic Building (Enric Ruiz Geli - CLOUD 9), the historic Poblenou Cemetery as well as many kilometres of beaches.

 View of construction in Poblenou, Barcelona, resulting from the 22@ urban renewal plan.

 Modernista building on a corner of Rambla del Poblenou (Barcelona).

 View of Carrer Pallars in Poblenou, showing renovation of underground infrastructure, as well as one of many former factories next to a modern building.